Top 10 Vegan Keto-Friendly Foods to Add to Your Diet

 1. Avocados

-Avocados are a staple in the vegan keto diet, as they are high in healthy fats and low in carbs.
-They are also a good source of fiber, vitamins, and minerals, making them a nutritious addition to any meal.
-Avocados can be enjoyed on their own, mashed into guacamole, or added to salads and smoothies.
+Avocados are a staple in a vegan keto diet.
+They are high in healthy fats, low in carbs, and packed with fiber and vitamins.
+You can enjoy avocados sliced on their own, mashed into guacamole, or added to salads and smoothies.

 2. Nuts and seeds

-Nuts and seeds are another great source of healthy fats and protein on a vegan keto diet.
-Almonds, walnuts, chia seeds, and flaxseeds are all excellent options that can be enjoyed as a snack or added to salads, soups, and baked goods.
+Nuts and seeds are great sources of healthy fats and protein.
+They are also low in carbs, making them perfect for a vegan keto diet.
+Some of the best options include almonds, walnuts, chia seeds, and flaxseeds.
+You can enjoy them as a snack on their own or add them to salads, smoothies, and baked goods.

 3. Coconut oil